Ixiko/AHK-Rare/README.md

 ------

-Last modification date: ***02.06.2018***, *Changes are below!* At the end of this document you will find a complete list of all functions.
+Last modification date: ***10.06.2018***, *Changes are below!* At the end of this document you will find a complete list of all functions.
 The functions are sorted by topic as shown in the picture.

+In the [AHK forum](https://autohotkey.com/boards/) I read that "Codefolding does not work".
+After trying it with [Sublime Text Editor](https://www.sublimetext.com) I noticed that Sublime does not natively support codefolding via the syntax **;{** , **;}**.
+Maybe that's the problem.
+The collection was created with [Scite4Autohotkey](https://github.com/fincs/SciTE4AutoHotkey).

 ------